Initiatives for Climate Change

 Risk Management

-In the fiscal year ended March 31, 2023, we conducted a company-wide identification and risk assessment of climate change risk and reported the results to the Risk Management Committee.
+The Company has established a system to identify and assess climate change risks on a company-wide basis, with the Sustainability Promotion Department in charge of risk assessment and the Risk Management Department in charge of overall risk management, and reports the results to the Risk Management Committee.
 Going forward, we will continue to identify and assess climate change risks at least once a year, continue and upgrade scenario analyses, and sophisticate a climate change risk management system.
 These results were also reported to the Sustainability Committee as part of our efforts to address climate change.

 Metrics and Targets